Noah-Boot/schoolbus/index.md

 ## Welcome to my fundraising page

 Hello!
-I'm Noah and I'm 5 years old (nearly 6!).
+I'm Noah and I'm 6 years old.

 I am raising money for my school <a href="https://www.birkenshawprimary.org.uk/" target="_blank">Birkenshaw C.E.
 (C) Primary School</a> to support the funding of the annual leasing of the minibus.
 The minibus has been a fabulous addition to school and benefited children across all year groups.